-Forge began as a humble bakery, then it branched out with a café, now that café has monthly supper clubs, cocktails, burgers and shakes.
-But the star of the show will always be the bread, baked fresh every day, right next to the café space which has greenery hanging from the ceiling.
+Forge began as a humble bakery, then it branched out with a café, and now that café has monthly supper clubs, cocktails, burgers and shakes.
+But the star of the show will always be the bread.
+Baked fresh every day, right next to the café, which has greenery hanging from the ceiling.
 Order the Mexican-style huevos rancheros for brunch, but don’t leave without a loaf of sourdough or a treat to take home.

 Why go?
 For its eight-course tasting menu.

-With its hyper-local produce and eight-course tasting menu, modern British restaurant Joro is one of the swishest eating establishments in Sheffield, even though it’s in the Krynkl shipping container development.
-At this award-winning hole-in-the-wall, seasonal small plates are beautifully presented and fashioned from local ingredients.
+With its hyper-local produce and ample tasting menu, modern British restaurant Joro is one of the swishest eating establishments in Sheffield, even though it’s in the Krynkl shipping container development.
+At this award-winning joint, seasonal small plates are beautifully presented and fashioned from local ingredients.
 It costs £45 for eight courses.
 Wear stretchy pants.

 Why go?
 For an £8 plate of nonna’s best pasta.

 The first Nonnas opened in Sheffield in 1996.
 Since then the Italian restaurant has become a favourite throughout the city, serving homey Italian food at reasonable prices.
-From 5pm to 7pm on most days, Nonna’s offers £8 bowls of pasta (eight-hour slow-cooked Italian sausage with tagliatelle, yum) so go here if you’re on a budget but you’re not willing to compromise on food.
+From 5pm to 7pm on most days, Nonna’s offers £8 bowls of pasta (the eight-hour slow-cooked Italian sausage with tagliatelle is a real highlight), so head here if you’re on a budget but you don't want to compromise on quality.

 Why go?
-If you’re a coffee snob or you’re gluten-free.
+If you’re a coffee snob or gluten-free.

 Steam Yard has spectacular coffee, a glorious courtyard and lots of colourful, gluten-free baked goods.
 It’s a casual spot that makes up for its lack of a sit-down menu, with loads of doughnuts and cakes.
 In summer it brings in ice cream from Peak District Dairy and puts scoops of it inside doughnuts.
 Grab a coffee and a treat, then take it to the courtyard and indulge in the sunshine.